gklyne/annalist/documents/using-annalist.md

 ## Access control and user permissions

-Being logged in to Annalist does not, of itself, grant permission to access or modify any Annalist data - except in a very broad sense covered by `_default_permissions` (see below).
+Being logged in to Annalist does not, of itself, grant permission to access or modify any Annalist data - except in a very broad sense covered by `_default_user_perms` (see below).
 That is controlled separately by _user permission_ records, which may be created for any collection ovcerv which the user is granted access permissions.

 When a user is logged in to Annalist (using OpenID or local credentials), their session is associated with a user identifier (user_id) and an email address, as well as some descriptive information.
 The user_id alone is not a secure basis for access control, as Annalist allows anyone to create a new user_id through the OpenID based login process.
 Rather, it is assumed that the associated email address has been properly checked as associated with the logged-in user:  this verification is something that should be handled by any OpenID identity provider (such as Google) worthy of being used as such.
 Annalist uses the combination of user_id and email address as a reliable authenticated identifier, with which access permissions are associated.
 Different user_ids may bve associated with the same email address, possibly corresponding to different roles of the authenticated user;  each such combination is associated with its own set of permissions.
 (Technically, Annalist internally uses a mailto: URI as an authenticated user identifier, and uses different forms of URI for some special cases.)